syedzayn69/Voiceinator5000/README.md

-# Voicinator5000
+# Voiceinator 5000
-Voicinator 5000 is text to speech web app with various voice options to choose from, designed using vanilla JS and HTML/CSS...
+Voiceinator 5000 is text to speech web app with various voice options to choose from, designed using vanilla JS and HTML/CSS...

+link: